moscajs/mosca/README.md

 * QoS 0 and QoS 1.
 * Various storage options for QoS 1 offline packets, and subscriptions.
 * As fast as it is possible.
-* Usable inside ANY other node.js app.
+* Usable inside ANY other Node.js app.
+* Supports Node.js v0.10 and v0.12.
-* Supports node v0.10.
+* Supports io.js v1.x and v2.x

 ##Quickstart